meeshkan/properties-driven-development-tutorial/ARTICLE.md

         assert in_dict == value
 ```

-Test case is marked as Hypothesis test with the `@given` decorator.
-When this test is run, Hypothesis will generate 100 different sorted dictionaries and verify that all key-value pairs expected to be found in the dictionary are found.
+The test case is marked as a Hypothesis test with the [`@given`](https://hypothesis.readthedocs.io/en/latest/details.html#hypothesis.given) function decorator.
+When this test is run, Hypothesis will generate 100 different sorted dictionaries and verify that all of the key-value pairs expected in the dictionary are found.

+> Note: 100 is the default number of satisfying test cases that will run before terminating in Hypothesis.
+You can change this value by adding a [@settings](https://hypothesis.readthedocs.io/en/latest/settings.html#settings) object.

-If we run the tests now, they should fail: we need to implement `__setitem__` and `__getitem__`.
+If we run the tests now, they should fail.
+We still need to implement `__setitem__` and `__getitem__`.
 For those, we need the binary search tree.

 #### Binary search tree

-For the binary search tree, we use the implementation from [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) book.
-Because the implementation is not that important for the purposes of this article, we proceed quickly.
+For the binary search tree, we'll use the implementation from the [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) book.

 `Tree` is defined as a [dataclass](https://docs.python.org/3/library/dataclasses.html) as follows: